 This delicious pear smoothie is made with avocado, spinach, coconut water and fresh mint.
 It’s creamy, refreshing and perfect for summer!

-I wanted to pop in today to share a new pear smoothie recipe that I’ve been hooked on lately.
-It’s packed with lots of green (fresh pear, spinach, avocado and mint) and blended into creamy perfection.
+I’ve been hooked on green smoothies recently, but this pear smoothie might just be my favorite one yet.
+It’s packed with all the greens (fresh pear, spinach, avocado and mint) and blended into creamy perfection.

-pear – pears are a nutrition packed fruit!
+pear – I usually use Bartlett or Anjou pears, but any variety will work, just make sure you’re using a ripe pear.
+Pears are a nutrition packed fruit!
 1 pear has 6 grams of fiber and lots of folate, vitamin C and potassium.
 They are anti-inflammatory, have been shown to improve heart health and may help with weight loss.
-Just make sure you eat the peel as most of the nutrients are found there.
+Because most of the fiber and antioxidants are in the skin, try to leave the skin on your pears to get the most out of the fruit!
 (Source)

-avocado – the superfood of all superfoods.
-Avocado are loaded with healthy fats and fiber.
+avocado – what makes this smoothie super creamy!
+Avocados are loaded with healthy fats and fiber.
 They have significant amounts of vitamin K, folate and potassium (even more potassium than bananas!) and have been linked to eye health, arthritis and weight loss.
 (Source)

 spinach – one of my favorite leafy greens, spinach is the perfect addition to a smoothie that adds nutrients without a strong flavor.
 It’s high in fiber, vitamin C, K, iron and calcium.
 Yup!
 You don’t need to drink milk to get your calcium fix.
 (Source)

 mint – I love adding fresh herbs to my smoothie – it makes them extra refreshing!
 Mint is high in vitamin A and antioxidants.
 It may help with indigestion, bad breath and could help with brain function.
 Worth adding!
 (Source)